Alao001/vehiclesTrading/README.md

 AUTOCHAINTRADE APP

 AutoChainTrade, a decentralised automotive trading platform that Where innovation meets tradition in the world of automotive ownership.
-We're not just another car trading platform; we're revolutionizing the way people buy, sell, and own cars through the power of Ordinal NFTs (Non-Fungible Tokens)
+It is not just another car trading platform; It is a platform revolutionizing the way people buy, sell, and own cars through the power of Ordinal NFTs (Non-Fungible Tokens).
  With the rise of blockchain technology, our platform utilizes Ordinal NFTs to offer a secure and transparent way to buy and sell vehicles.

  What are ordinals?